songair/songair.github.io/_posts/2021-10-09-error-retries-in-temporal.md

 This is easy to understand: Temporal wants to provide a fault-tolerant system so that it can retry automatically when thing goes wrong.
-So at activity-level, error are retried, unless user asks Temporal to not retry explicitly via wrapper method `temporal.NewNonRetryableApplicationError(...)`.
+So at activity-level, error are retried by default, unless user asks Temporal to not retry explicitly via wrapper method `temporal.NewNonRetryableApplicationError(...)`.

-`ApplicationError` determines whether an error is retryable using its internal boolean attribute `nonRetryable`:
+If we dive into the source code, you can see that `ApplicationError` determines the retry-ability of an error using its internal boolean attribute `nonRetryable`:

 ```go